brianmwadime/smutchings.github.io/_designer/otterpoolpark.markdown

 ---
 layout: post
 title: Otterpool Park
-description: Designing a new town in the South Easy of Kent.
+description: Designing a new town in the South East of Kent.
-meta-description: Designing a new town in the South Easy of Kent.
+meta-description: Designing a new town in the South East of Kent.
 img: /img/otterpoolParkHero.png
 ---